Are you about to fly long haul with kids? How do you feel about that?

 Age: From age 2 and up

 Why we love it: For the little ones with little attention span, having a variety of snacks on hand is a must.
-From cut up fruit, blueberries, cucumber sticks to yogurt sachets and finger foods (cheerios, home made biscuits, puffs).
-If you keep the snacks in little compartments (Daiso as a huge range) then accessing the snacks becomes entertainment in itself.
+Favourites include cut up fruit, blueberries, cucumber sticks, yogurt sachets and finger foods (cheerios, homemade biscuits, puffs).
+If you keep the snacks in little compartments (Daiso has a huge range), then accessing the snacks becomes entertainment in itself.

 Why we love it: If your kids are glued to the screen for the entire trip there will be a meltdown at some point, so it’s helpful to have activities planned to break up screen time and give their eyes a rest.
 Hopefully kids will sleep.
-For the time in between pack: colouring books, scratch off books (Smiggle, Daiso), sticker books, cheap toys from Daiso (wrap them up for extra entertainment), a new small toy/lego/car/cuddly.
+For the time in between pack a few new toys (Daiso stocks cheap $2 toys).
+Wrap them up for extra entertainment – figuring out how to unwrap the paper will kill a good 5 extra minutes – bonus!

 Why I love it: For when you’re lucky enough to get the little ones to fall asleep!
 I love to sneak in a sheet mask so my face doesn’t get that awful tight and dry feeling when I get off the plane.
 It may look odd and the cabin crew might throw major side-eye but at least you’ll arrive at your destination with plump, hydrated skin.